catally0/CarND-Behavioral-Cloning-P3/writeup_report.md

 Then I added more Convolutional layers and more Dense layers.
 The MSE on both training and validation set declines.

 I also tried to add dropout layer, trying to reduce overfitting.
 But it turned out bad.
+The vehicle runs out of track more frequently than before.

 Later I realized that a low MSE can reflect the performance of the model to an extend.
 But it doesn't guarantee the vehicle will stay on the track.
-Sometimes even if the model only gives terrible result in one scenario, the who project fails.
-So I save the result for all epochs.
+Sometimes even if the model gives bad values for very small part of images, the vehicle will run out of track.
+Considering this, I cannot rely on the loss value, but to check the result manully for all epochs.

 For the last step, I run the simulator for all the epochs after training a model, to see how well the car was driving around track one.
 If none of the model works, I will adjust the parameter of layers, including Conv, Dense layers, as well as the training datasets.

 In the end, I pick the best performing models and generates the video.
+All the models that work are saved in `./model`.

 #### 2. Final Model Architecture

 The model architecture for model1 (train-model1.py) consisted of a convolution neural network with the following layers and layer sizes.

+This architecture refers to https://devblogs.nvidia.com/deep-learning-self-driving-cars/

 * Lambda layer: normalize the data
 * Cropping layer: crop the image